ibm-cloud-docs/containers/cs_dedicated.md

 - The subnet prefix length limit is /24 to /30.
 For example, `203.0.113.0/24` specifies 253 usable private IP addresses, while `203.0.113.0/30` specifies 1 usable private IP address.
 - The first IP address in the subnet must be used as the gateway for the subnet.

-Before you begin: Configure the routing of network traffic into and out of your enterprise network to the {{site.data.keyword.Bluemix_dedicated_notm}} network that will use the user-managed subnet.
+Before you begin, follow these steps to configure the routing of network traffic into and out of your enterprise network to the {{site.data.keyword.Bluemix_dedicated_notm}} network that will use the user-managed subnet.

 1. To use your own subnet, [open a support case](/docs/get-support?topic=get-support-getting-customer-support) and provide the list of subnet CIDRs that you want to use. **Note**: The way that the ALB and load balancers are managed for on-premises and internal account connectivity differs depending on the format of the subnet CIDR.
 See the final step for configuration differences.